-We begin Year 9 by examining the Industrial Revolution with a particular focus on the dreadful conditions workers faced in factories.
-Students go on to examine the 20th century world where we do detailed work on trench warfare in the First World War; this is supported by a trip to the trenches in Ypres.
+We begin Year 8 by examining the Industrial Revolution with a particular focus on the dreadful conditions workers faced in factories.
+Students go on to examine the 20th century world where they complete a depth study on how women gained the vote.
+From this we progress on to studying the causes, events and outcomes of the First World War.

 History has always been a popular subject choice at GCSE and A level.
-The present GCSE covers Nazi Germany, the Cold War, Civil Rights in the USA and Britain 1903- 28.
-The A level course covers Russia 1854-1964 and Britain 1952 to 2007.
+We study the Pearson Edexcel GCSE course which covers Nazi Germany, the Cold War, Crime and Punishment from 1000 to present, and Anglo-Saxon and Norman England.
+The A level course is the AQA examination covering Russia 1854 to1964 and Britain 1952 to 2007.

 Religious Studies enables pupils to investigate and reflect on some of the most fundamental questions ever asked.
 Whether you consider yourself religious or not, whether you believe religion has played a positive or negative role in history, it is an incontrovertible fact that religious belief has been with humanity since the very beginning.
 It is an attempt to explain those things for which we do not otherwise have an answer: why are we born, why do we suffer, what happens to us when we die?